Delaunay-like Triangulation of Smooth Orientable Submanifolds by L1-Norm Minimization: Introduction

 \section{Introduction}

-In many practical situations, the shape of interest is only known through a finite set of data points.
-Given as input these points, it is then natural to try to construct a \emph{triangulation} of the shape, that is, a set of simplices whose union is homeomorphic to the shape.
-This paper focuses on one particular instance of this problem, where the shape we wish to reconstruct is a smooth orientable $d$-dimensional submanifold of the Euclidean space.
+In many practical situations, the shape of interest is only known through a finite set of sample points.
+Given as input these points, a natural question is how to construct a \emph{triangulation} of the shape, that is, a set of simplices whose union is homeomorphic to the shape.
+This problem, known as {\em shape reconstruction}, has been widely studied \cite{hoppe1992surface, amenta1999surface,Amenta_Choi_Kolluri:2001:powerCrust,edels:2003:wrap,giesen2002surface,cheng2005manifold,Dey:2006:reconstruction_book,bauer2024wrapping}.
+In the paper, the shape is assumed to be a smooth orientable $d$-dimensional submanifold of the Euclidean space.
 We show that, under appropriate conditions, a triangulation of that submanifold can be expressed as the solution of a weighted $\ell_1$-norm minimization problem under linear constraints.
-This formulation gives rise to new algorithms for the triangulation of manifolds, in particular when the manifolds have large codimensions.